RyK57/CLN8-Mutational-analysis/README.md

 # CLN8-Mutational-analysis
-Python Streamlit app that performs data analaysis on csv data that includes microarray and other analysis on the mutations in patients with CLN8 and other medical diagnosis.
+Python Streamlit app that performs data analaysis on csv data that includes microarray and other analysis on the mutations in CLN8 identifiers

 The code appears to be a Streamlit application for performing data analysis on a CSV file containing information about CLN08 mutations.
 Let's break down the code and explain each section: